nikwen/sharp-demo/README.md

 ## Example

-The provided svg file has a specified height and width of 32px and it is being resized to 512px.
+The provided svg file has a specified height and width of less than 40px each and is being resized to 512px.
 Then it is really pixelated and blurry.

 Check out the file `output.png` to see the output.